joselevelsup/react-gate-duo/README.md

 # React Gate Duo

 This project was very little based on [react-gate](https://www.npmjs.com/package/react-gate) .
-Aims to be all but simple.
+Aims to be simple.

 ### Install